marcush09/starter-academic/content/post/CCSC 2021/index.md

 ---
-title: Collision Conference 2021
+title: CSSC
-subtitle: What I learned and who I got to hear from at this year's fully digital Collision Conference!
+subtitle: What

 # Summary for listings and search engines
-summary: What I learned and who I got to hear from at this year's fully digital Collision Conference!
+summary: What I got to learn at this year's fully digital Collision Conference!

 # Link this post with a project
 projects: []